Doctor of Design

-Most recently, Dr. Matthew led an executive level federal agency that provided nationwide funding for museums, libraries, archives, academic institutions and tribes to advance cultural stewardship, information access, lifelong learning, digital inclusion and community wellbeing (the Institute of Museum and Library Services).
+Nominated by President Obama and Senate confirmed, Dr. Matthew led an executive level federal agency that provided nationwide funding for museums, libraries, archives, academic institutions and tribes.
+During two Administrations, she prioritized cultural stewardship, information access, lifelong learning, digital inclusion and community wellbeing at the Institute of Museum and Library Services.

 Strategies and tools to help museums, libraries, archives and other cultural organizations to effectively operate and demonstrate their impact; Asset-based community development with cultural organizations and community leaders; Cultural organizations’ contributions to social, educational, health and economic wellbeing; Interpreting multiple narratives using collections, primary sources, the built environment and cultural landscapes; Community memory and identity expressed through the design of exhibits, digital archiving, and public programming; Revenue-generation strategies that shape cultural organizations’ innovation, community partnerships and sustainability; Capacity building for rural and small museums, archives and libraries.